stripe/stripe-ios/README.md

 - [Non-Card Payment Examples](Example/Non-Card%20Payment%20Examples)
   - This example demonstrates how to manually accept various payment methods using the Stripe API.

+## Card scanning

+[PaymentSheet](https://stripe.com/docs/payments/accept-a-payment?platform=ios) offers built-in card scanning.
+To enable card scanning, you'll need to set `NSCameraUsageDescription` in your application's plist, and provide a reason for accessing the camera (e.g. "To scan cards").
+Card scanning is supported on devices with iOS 13 or higher.

+You can demo this feature in our [PaymentSheet example app](Example/PaymentSheet%20Example).
+When you run the example app on a device, you'll see a "Scan Card" button when adding a new card.

+## Contributing

+We welcome contributions of any kind including new features, bug fixes, and documentation improvements.
+Please first open an issue describing what you want to build if it is a major change so that we can discuss how to move forward.
+Otherwise, go ahead and open a pull request for minor changes such as typo fixes and one liners.

 ### Building from source

 We use [Tuist](https://tuist.io) to generate Xcode projects, and all Xcode related files have been removed from the master branch of the repository.
 Note that project files are still available on tagged releases.